ptsefton/ocfl-ext-path/NNNN-path-direct-storage-layout.md

 This example demonstrates what the OCFL storage hierarchy looks like when using the default configuration.

 #### Mappings

+NOTE: The [The Archive and Package (arcp) URI scheme ](https://www.research.manchester.ac.uk/portal/files/76956641/arcp.html) (ARCP) is used in these examples; it allows URI IDs to be minted locally by an archive which can be used in Linked Data systems as URIs.

 | Object ID | Object Root Path |
 | --- | --- |